richelbilderbeek/bevy_tdd_book/docs/chapters/add_player_sprite.md

 ```

 This time, we assert that the player's scale is one,
-which is needed for a 2D game.
+which is needed for (the correct rendering of) a 2D game.

-## 2.4.9. `main.rs`
+## 2.4.10. `main.rs`

 All our tests pass!
-However, the we have not yet *seen* the player.
+However, we have not yet *seen* the player.
-To see our game in action, we need the proper `main` function:
+To see our game in action, we need to actually run the game.
+Here is a `main` function:

 ```rust
 fn main() {